fentresspaul61B/Jellyfish-Videos/README.md

 # Jellyfish GPT
 [[Checkout the YouTube Channel!]](https://www.youtube.com/watch?v=-zABWWJjvCc)
 ## AI Generated Educational Video Content About Jellyfish
 This project uses FFPMEG, OpenAI Assistants, and OpenAI TTS to create short educational videos about jellyfish.
-The purpose of purpose of this project is to explore how to quickly generate batches of high quality video content, which can be used for educational purposes.
+The purpose of purpose of this project is to explore how to quickly generate batches of high quality and factual content using an OpenAI assistant with a knowledge base, which can be used for educational purposes.

 ## Table of Contents